Clean Your Washing Machine in 3 Simple Steps

 Ron Holt, CEO of Two Maids & a Mop, recommends completing this simple three-step process, at least quarterly, on both front-loading and top-loading washing machines without a self-clean function.
 It'll eliminate buildup in hoses and pipes and ensure your clothes stay fresh and clean.

 Run an empty, regular cycle on hot, using two cups of vinegar instead of detergent.
+White vinegar will not damage clothes.
 The hot water-vinegar combo removes and prevents bacteria growth.
+Vinegar can also act as a deodorizer and will cut through mildew odors.

 In a bucket or nearby sink, mix about ¼ cup vinegar with a quart of warm water.
 Use this mixture, plus a sponge and dedicated toothbrush, to clean the inside of the machine.
 Pay special attention to soap and other dispensers, the inside of the door, and, if you have a front-loading washing machine, the rubber seal.
 (If your soap dispenser is removable, soak it in the vinegar water before scrubbing.)
 Give the machine's exterior a quick wipedown, too.